RESIDENCY IN PRIMARY EYE CARE / OCULAR DISEASE - DEPARTMENT OF VETERANS AFFAIRS

 Scholarly Activities w Lecturing Opportunities

-The resident will spend approximately 20% of their time in scholarly and didactic activities.
-Didactic training is emphasized through weekly attendance of the Optometric Clinical Seminars on Wednesday afternoons.
+The resident will spend approximately 10-20% of his time in scholarly and didactic activities.
+Didactic training is emphasized through weekly attendance of the Optometric Clinical Seminars on Thursday afternoons.
 Conducted as a series of lectures and workshops by members of the residency faculty, staff, and invited guest speakers, this program is designed to present the essential core of optometric knowledge in a manner conducive to learning and retention.
 To achieve this objective, each of the sections of the course curriculum contains related aspects of basic and clinical science.
 As an educational program, the Optometric Clinical Seminars serves primarily as an adjunct to optometric residency training.

-The resident will also present a formal PowerPoint presentations to the GLAVA Optometry department at one Clinical Seminar and at the SCCO at MKBU Residency Forum; these presentations help the resident become comfortable with public speaking and provides a sense of achievement.
+The resident will also present a formal presentations to the GLAVA Optometry department at one Clinical Seminar and at the SCCO at MKBU Residency Forum; these presentations help the resident become comfortable with public speaking and provides a sense of achievement.
 The resident is encouraged to submit posters and/or presentations to national meetings such as the American Academy of Optometry (AAO); attendance at AAO, or a similar national meeting, is encouraged and the resident is given Authorized Absence.
 Additionally, the resident must complete a publishable quality paper or case report.

 Stipend

-For 2014-2015, the optometry resident is paid an annual stipend of $39,484.
+For 2023-2024, the optometry resident is paid an annual stipend of $50,505.
 The stipend is determined by VA Central Office and is subject to review once every two years.
 Any changes mandated by VACO will be implemented by the WLAVA.
 Paychecks are deposited via Direct Deposit biweekly.

 Benefits

-Health | Health insurance is available. |
+Health | Health insurance is available.
+Premiums will vary depending on type of coverage selected. |

-Holidays | All federal holidays are observed by the Eyecare Center (Martin Luther King, Jr’s birthday, Presidents’ Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans’ Day, Thanksgiving Day, Christmas Day, New Year’s Day). |
+Holidays | All federal holidays are observed by the Eyecare Center (New Year’s Day, Martin Luther King, Jr’s birthday, Presidents’ Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Columbus Day, Veterans’ Day, Thanksgiving Day, Christmas Day). |

 Educational Travel | "Authorized absence" is granted for attendance at the American Academy of Optometry meeting in October or equivalent national professional meeting.
-A travel stipend is provided by SCCO from monies generated by attendance at the Grand Rounds Clinical Education program by private practitioners. |
+A travel stipend is provided by SCCO from funds generated by attendance at the Grand Rounds Clinical Education program by private practitioners.
+“Authorized absence” will only be granted for a second National Optometry meeting if the resident is lecturing or presenting a paper or poster. |

-Vacation | Residents accrue 4 hours of "annual leave" (vacation) and 4 hours of sick leave per 2-week pay period.
-Annual leave must be taken at times that it would not interfere with patient care or educational activities.
-No vacation leave is granted during the last 2 weeks of the program in June. |
+Vacation | Residents accrue 4 hours of "annual leave" (vacation) and 4 hours of “sick leave” per 2-week pay period, for a total of 13 days/year each.
+Annual leave must be requested ahead of time to ensure that it would not interfere with patient care or educational activities.
+Unused annual leave is reimbursed at the conclusion of the year. |

 Continuing Education | Residents earn over 120 continuing education credit for attendance at Optometry Clinical Seminars. |

-Information Resources | The VA has numerous ophthalmic, primary care, and healthcare specialty online journal and textbook subscriptions.
+The VA has numerous ophthalmic, primary care, and healthcare specialty online journal and textbook subscriptions.
 The VA has a medical library that can obtain print copies of articles by request.
-The SCCO Library provides a journal service to residents: it provides up to 5 articles per month per resident on request.
+The SCCO Library provides a journal service to residents.
 Remote access to journals is also available.
 Local university libraries are open to the public. |

 Application Requirements